-When asked what are Persian rugs, you need to distinguish a time period.
+When asked what Persian rugs are, you need to distinguish a period.

-In a general sense, a Persian rug mostly refers to the Persian Empire.
-This empire lasted two centuries and had a reputation for the most luxurious carpet making in history.
+In a general sense, a Persian rug mainly refers to the Persian Empire.
+This empire lasted two centuries and had a reputation for being the most luxurious carpet-making in history.

 The Persian Empire (Iran) has included countries such as Turkey, Azerbaijan, Syria, Iraq, Turkmenistan, Georgia, Afghanistan, and Pakistan as early as 550BC.
-During that time it also included parts of Egypt, Libya, India, Greece and Bulgaria.
+It also included parts of Egypt, Libya, India, Greece, and Bulgaria during that time.

-At the height of the Persian Empire it include over 8 million kilometers of countries.
+At the height of the Persian Empire, it includes over 8 million kilometers of countries.

-Even in 1272 Marco Polo praised the “beautiful rugs” that were made in an area encompassed by what we often refer to as Ancient Persia.
-Carpet weaving is an art form which includes hand woven carpets using indigenous natural dyes and patterns which may have been woven for generations.
+Even in 1272, Marco Polo praised the “beautiful rugs” made in an area encompassed by what we often refer to as Ancient Persia.
+Carpet weaving is an art form that includes hand-woven carpets using indigenous natural dyes and patterns which may have been woven for generations.

-You can just as easily find new and innovative designs of all types being created for personal or commercial purposes.
-At Sharafi & Co we not only provide antique rugs but also bespoke hand woven carpets and bespoke Persian rugs to fit any requirement
+You can easily find new and innovative designs of all types being created for personal or commercial purposes.
+At Sharafi & Co, we provide antique rugs and bespoke hand-woven carpets, and bespoke Persian rugs to fit any requirement.

 Strictly speaking, today, Persian rugs would pertain to Iran and include their long history of fine carpet making.